aendress/segmenation_recall/README.md

 The Psyscope files are not uploaded since they cannot be run any longer anyhow on current versions of Mac OS X. As a result, we cannot make sure that they actually work.

-The online version of the recall experiment is available at [to be added when the doi is available]
+The online version of the recall experiment is available at https://www.testable.org/library#496496

 ## results